Doctor Who: Public consciousness

 During Jon Pertwee's second season as the Doctor, in the serial Terror of the Autons (1971), images of murderous plastic dolls, daffodils killing unsuspecting victims, and blank-featured policemen marked the apex of the series' ability to frighten children.
 Other notable moments in that decade include a disembodied brain falling to the floor in The Brain of Morbius and the Doctor apparently being drowned by a villain in The Deadly Assassin (both 1976).
 Mary Whitehouse's complaint about the latter incident prompted a change in BBC policy towards the series, with much tighter controls imposed on the production team, and the series' next producer, Graham Williams, was under a directive to take out "anything graphic in the depiction of violence".
 John Nathan-Turner produced the series during the 1980s and said in the documentary More Than Thirty Years in the TARDIS that he looked forward to Whitehouse's comments because the ratings of the series would increase soon after she had made them.
 Nathan-Turner also got into trouble with BBC executives over the violence he allowed to be depicted for season 22 of the series in 1985, which was publicly criticised by controller Michael Grade and given as one of his reasons for suspending the series for 18 months.

-The phrase "hiding behind the sofa" (or "watching from behind the sofa") entered British pop culture, signifying the stereotypical but apocryphal early-series behaviour of children who wanted to avoid seeing frightening parts of a television programme while remaining in the room to watch the remainder of it.
+The phrase "hiding behind the sofa" (or "watching from behind the sofa") entered British pop culture, signifying the stereotypical behaviour of children who wanted to avoid seeing frightening parts of a television program while remaining in the room to watch the remainder of it.
 The phrase retains this association with Doctor Who.
 The Economist presented "hiding behind the sofa whenever the Daleks appear" as a British cultural institution on a par with Bovril and tea-time.
 Paul Parsons, author of The Science of Doctor Who, explains the appeal of hiding behind the sofa as the activation of the fear response in the amygdala in conjunction with reassurances of safety from the brain's frontal lobe.
-A 2011 online vote at Digital Spy deemed the series the "scariest TV show of all time".
-A 2012 article by io9 placed this childhood juxtaposition of fear and thrill "at the center of many people's relationship with the series".
-They noted children did not see the flaws "of the dodgy monsters, of the silly effects, of the campy perils."
-Others have similarly poked fun at the classic series for its technical limitations, citing "wobbly sets" and "monsters made with bubble wrap".
+A 2011 online vote at Digital Spy deemed the series the "scariest TV show of all time". io9 placed this childhood juxtaposition of fear and thrill "at the center of many people's relationship with the series".

+The original series has been retrospectively poked fun at by commentators for its low budget and resulting technical limitations, commonly citing "wobbly sets" and "monsters made with bubble wrap".
 (Note: Multiple sources: